 For the A level, there are four exams.
 The Unit 1 exam (Unseen Translation) will test students' ability to translate seen prose and verse.
 The Unit 2 exam (Prose Composition or Comprehension) will test their ability to understand more advanced prose unseen passages or their ability to translate into Latin.
 The Unit 3 exam (Prose Literature) will test students' knowledge and understanding of Tacitus.
 The Unit 4 exam (Verse Literature) will test their knowledge and understanding of Virgil.
 Paper 1 is worth 33% of the A level and lasts 1 hour 45 minutes.
 Paper 2 is worth 17% and lasts 1 hour 15 minutes.
 Papers 3 and 4 are worth 25% each and last 2 hours each.

-Reading

-Tacitus Annals IV: A Selection with introduction By Robert Cromarty Published by Bloomsbury Academic, ISBN: 9781350060326

-Virgil Aeneid XII: A Selection By James Burbidge Published by Bloomsbury Academic ISBN: 9781350059221

-Head of Department

-Robert Heagie

-105

-66 We think a happy life consists in tranquillity of mind.
-99

-Cicero, orator, politician and philosopher

-Exam Board and Specification Codes OCR H443
+Reading Tacitus Annals XII: A Selection By Simon Allcock Published by Bloomsbury Academic ISBN: 978-1350156388 Tacitus Annals XIV: A Selection By John Storey Published by Bloomsbury Academic ISBN: 978-1350162358 Virgil Aeneid II: A Selection By Dominic Jones Published by Bloomsbury Academic ISBN: 978-1350156470 66 We think a happy life consists in tranquillity of mind.
+99 Cicero, orator, politician and philosopher Exam Board and Specification Codes OCR H443 Head of Department Robert Heggie LAW